Claude Joseph Rouget de Lisle

 Claude Joseph Rouget de Lisle (Note: Sometimes spelled de l'Isle or de Lile.) (/fr/; 10 May 1760 – 26 June 1836) was a French army officer of the French Revolutionary Wars.
-Lisle is known for writing the words and music of the Chant de guerre pour l'armée du Rhin, which would later be known as La Marseillaise and become the French national anthem.
+Lisle is known for writing La Marseillaise and it became the French national anthem.

 Early life

 Rouget de Lisle was born at Lons-le-Saunier, reputedly on a market day.
 His parents lived in the neighbouring village of Montaigu.
 A plaque was placed at the precise spot of his birth and a statue erected in the town's center in 1882.
 He was the eldest son of Claude Ignace Rouget (5 April 1735 – 6 August 1792) at Orgelet and Jeanne Madeleine Gaillande (2 July 1734 – 20 March 1811).

 In 1784, he was initiated into "Les Frères discrets", a masonic lodge in Charleville, just after being promoted officer.